canyon-trail/reportscript/documentation/_tabs/dev_documentation.md

   rows: [...dataRows],
 }
 ```

-## Column Setting
+## Column Settings

-[Column Setting](/documentation/#columnsetting) specifies the orientation of the data within the columns, as well as the width of the columns.
-By default, all columns in a row have even widths, the data is centered, and when the row’s data exceeds a page, that row will start on a new page.
+[Column Settings](/documentation/#columnsetting) specify the orientation of the data within the columns, as well as the width of the columns.
+By default, all columns in a row have equal widths, and content is centered horizontally.

 ```javascript
 const table = {
   headers: [{